 How to grow autoflowering cannabis?

 While certain cultivation techniques are standard for cultivating most types of marijuana, growing autoflower cannabis seeds requires special care.
-Indoor setups offer higher yields and environmental control, but outdoor cultivation is also viable.
+Indoor setups offer higher yields and environmental control, but outdoor cultivation for autos is also viable.

 How to germinate autoflower seeds